-Throughout his life Mr. Moon (unrelated to Frasier’s Daphne Moon) had a habit of detonating stuff and, generally, causing unbridled chaos.
+Throughout his life Mr. Moon (no relation to Frasier’s Daphne Moon) had a habit of detonating stuff and, generally, causing unbridled chaos.
 Always with a sense of humour, of course!

 Dear Boy: The Life of Keith Moon

-Throughout the book his wit and intelligence is noted; although not academically gifted, Moon’s natural intelligence was evident in his sense of humour and, frankly, bizarre drumming style.
+Throughout the book his wit and intelligence is noted—although not academically gifted, Moon’s natural intelligence was evident in his sense of humour and, frankly, bizarre drumming style.

 His career with The Who was wild and destructive, but his creative genius slammed into the band’s work and made it rise above everything else from the era.

 Dear Boy is about much more than The Who, however, as it delves deep to examine Moon’s psyche and what forced him towards the drums, why he was such a manic individual, and what his demons were.

-So dig into the myths and legends to discover a wildly inventive man who, in a world of billions, was so stunningly unique he warranted a full 576 big ass double pages (we just double checked the full amount) in honour of his often deranged genius.
+So dig into the myths and legends to discover a wildly inventive man who, in a world of billions, was so stunningly unique he warranted a full 576 big double pages (we just double checked the full amount) in honour of his often deranged genius.

 Thank you!
 That’s an entertaining review. https://t.co/F412pYGG8B